nmousa/gyrocopter/reveal-md/devCon17-angular-adventures.md

 * Shadow DOM: This provides a sandbox to encapsulate the CSS layout rules and JavaScript behaviors of each custom element
 * HTML Imports: HTML is no longer constrained to host HTML elements, but to other HTML documents as well

+# Component Templates
+* HTML file
+* CSS file
+* @Component decorator has configuration object

 # Typescript
 * Strict superset of JavaScript
 --> JavaScript programs are valid TypeScript programs
 * Adds (optional) static typing and class-based object-oriented programming to the language
 * Transcompiles to JavaScript

-# Components
+# Typescript
-* A class with controls a specific view
+* Prevents trivial errors
-* Visual logic of the application
+* Discovers the impact of change

-# Component Templates
-* HTML file
+* No special runtime
-* CSS file
+* Productivity booster

-* @Component decorator has configuration object
+# Observables
+* Standard for managing async data
+* Observables open up a continuous channel of communication in which multiple values of data can be emitted over time
+* New pattern for data via array-like operations to parse, modify, and maintain data

+# Observables vs Promises
+* Observables can be retried
+* Observables are cancellable
+* Observables can define both the setup and teardown